 This is a Bronx-bound 4 express train

-When I moved to New York City last July, I had my misgivings.
+When I moved to New York City in 2016, I had my misgivings.
 The city smells like hot garbage in the summer.
 The sun sets at 3:45pm in the winter.
 The subway is stifling year round and you never have any space to yourself, ever.
-16 months later, I still feel all of those things.
+3 years later, I still feel all of those things.
 NYC is overpopulated and over stimulating and I do not feel at home here.
-But it is my home, for now, and sometimes it isn't all bad.
+But it is my home, for now anyway, and sometimes it isn't all bad.

 This is not a blog post about growing to love New York City.
 This is a blog post about growing to tolerate the subway.
 This is a list of little moments that made me forget, for a minute, that I was in a metal fart can crawling beneath the city at 30mph.